wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Both functions send an event to the lower level cache, which may carry the command `PUTS`, `PUTE`, or `PUTM`.
 We do not distinguish between them in our discussion, since we mainly focus on the protocol, rather than the payload.

+At the end of the method, of `recvWritebackAck_` is set, and a write back is sent (`wbSent` flag), then a write back event will also be inserted at the front of the MSHR register of the old address.
+The write back ACK is handled in the same way as in the L1 cache by method `handleAckPut()`.